rehanvipin/work/content/angular/_index.md

 ---

 # Angular, the fancy web framework
 Angular lets you make dynamic web apps easily.
+This was written when Angular 14 came out.

 ## Base Knowledge
 I know *nothing* about Angular.
 I know a bare minimum of HTML, CSS, and JS. 😰 let's see how this goes.
 YOLO 🙂.